ximiraxelo/ximiraxelo/readme.md

 Student of Control and Automation Engineering at [UTFPR-CP](https://utfpr.edu.br).
-Scientific Initiation student in the area of machine learning and control systems.
+Currently studying control systems, machine learning, and neural networks.

 ## Follow me at